9 Low Budget Marketing Ideas for Small Business

 Wouldn’t it be lovely if your customers could do the work for you?
 Well, they can.
 Positive word of mouth can double your audience before you can even whip up your next paid advertising campaign.
 When existing customers refer a friend, reward them with a period of free service, discounts or any incentive that reminds your customer that you appreciate them!
 You can of course organise this yourself, but there are apps you can utilise that will do it on your behalf like Rewardle and Lootly.

 P.S.
 Make sure your customers know where to review your business.
-Positive Google reviews are great for SEO.
+Positive Google reviews are great for SEO and extremely vital for every business!

-60% of consumers feel engaged/positive with a business after reading custom content on their blog (Research: ContentPlus).
+- **Engagement Booster**: Research from ContentPlus reveals that a whopping 60% of consumers feel more positively engaged with a business after perusing custom content on its blog.

 Get involved in community events